 Everyone knows being the best is way, way better than being #2.
 Like 1,000x better.
 That’s why today I want to talk about studying the best because I’ve noticed too many people studying nutjobs and weirdos and thinking it’s okay.
+Let’s start with looking at the world’s highest paid consultants.
+But first, let me get this off my chest:

 I see people buying courses from some random guy living in his mom’s basement, selling an ebook on how to make a billion dollars, and I want to put my head in my hands.